kmjayadeep/scripts/README.md

 * publicip- show public ip on the network.
 Useful to print on polybar/i3bar etc
 * push - git push -u origin head
 * vic - create/edit a script in this folder

+some of them are deprecated or rarely used. use with care

+# Nix flake

+This repo contains flake.nix to be able to import and use in nix as a flake Not all scripts are ported yet though